AntonKanug/Watson-Recruitment/README.md

 # Watson Recruitment

-### Won 3rd place in IBM's North American Intern Hackathon 2020 for Embrace
+### Won 3rd Place - IBM NA Intern Hackathon 2020 for Embrace

 A recruitment portal intended to eliminate racial discrimination and bias based on cultural backgrounds, and focus on skills to give equal employment opportunities.